project-gemmi/gemmi/docs/install.rst

 * `pybind11 <https://github.com/pybind/pybind11>`_ -- used for creating
   Python bindings.
 License: 3-clause BSD.
-* `zlib-ng <https://github.com/zlib-ng/zlib-ng>`_ -- can be used instead
+* `zlib-ng <https://github.com/zlib-ng/zlib-ng>`_ -- optional, can be used
-  of zlib, for faster reading of gzipped files.
+  instead of zlib for faster reading of gzipped files.
 * `cctbx <https://github.com/cctbx/cctbx_project>`_ -- used in tests
   (if cctbx is not present, these tests are skipped) and in scripts that generated space group data and 2-fold twinning operations.